 Wedding Planning Tip 3 – Purchase wedding insurance

 I know this might seem incredibly dull, but having a comprehensive insurance policy in place will offer peace of mind should the worst happen to your wedding plans.
-Insurers provide differing levels of cover, mostly related to your wedding budget spend, so do make sure you have enough insurance coverage in place for your projected spend.
-If you do go over your wedding budget (heaven forbid!), it’s essential that you also update this with your insurance provider.
-In the current climate, there are only a select few insurers offering policies and most of these will exclude anything Covid-related.
+Insurers provide differing levels of cover, mostly related to your wedding budget spend, so make sure you have enough insurance coverage in place for your projected spend.
+If you go over your wedding budget (heaven forbid!), you must update this with your insurance provider.
+There are only a select few insurers offering policies in the current climate, and most of these will exclude anything Covid-related.
 Still, it will cover other elements that may go off track, so it’s definitely worth the outlay!

 Wedding Planning Tip 4 – Set up a wedding Pinterest board